 Are you coming to Melbourne and would like to dine at some classy establishments?
 Are you sick of the run-of-the-mill burger/fast-food joints when travelling?
 I totally understand, so let me help you.
 There are many, many fabulous places in which to dine.
-So I have put together a short list of 7 of the best restaurants in Melbourne in my opinion.
+So I have put together a short list of some of the best restaurants in Melbourne.
 I have personally dined at each of them and have painstakingly researched them for you.
 It’s a tough job, but one I’m willing to endure for my readers.
 You’re welcome.

 Melbourne is spoilt for choice when it comes to great food.
 Being a multicultural city, there is every type of food you could desire.
 So it’s no surprise Melbourne has become a mecca for top international cuisine.
 Melbourne is fortunate to be close to the sea, have many orchards, farms and wineries.
 What happens when you combine fresh, locally harvested produce with some of the best chefs from around the world?
 You get incredible food, making it a ‘foodies’ heaven.